Do you love nature and want…

 Unfortunately, no, we don’t.
 If you find someone, please let us know so that we can share that information with others who ask us this question.

-We call it “Backyard” Ecology because backyards tend to be a little more informal, and for someone who is just starting out, we thought the backyard might be a little less intimidating.
+Also, if you’re a homeowner who is working on your own property, then backyards tend to be a little more informal.
+And we thought that if you’re just starting out then the backyard might be a little less intimidating.
 So, we start in the backyard and then expand out to take over the world 😉.
 Ok, maybe not… but am I the only one thinking about Pinky and the Brain now?

 Yes!
-We enjoy providing virtual presentations, in-person presentations, workshop-style trainings, keynotes for conferences, and being podcast guests.
-If you’re interested in having us present at an upcoming event or inviting us onto your podcast, please contact us so we can discuss it.
+We enjoy providing virtual presentations, in-person presentations, workshop-style trainings, keynotes for conferences, and being podcast or other media guests.
+Please see our speaker page if you’re interested in having us present at an upcoming event or inviting us to be a podcast or other media guest.

 Backyard Ecology™’s Guiding Principles: